 Officer introductions: Monica Teague, Captain.
 Cassandra Bandera, Lieutenant.
 Chris Hawkins, Lieutenant.
 Jon Luksch, Safety Officer.
 Ron Wampole , Fire fighter, Paul Jackson, Fire fighter

-Lindy thanked the 3 people that helped her individually at the BBQ: Gloria Glover, Trenity Stephens and Myra Nielsen.October 9Director Witcher made a motion to approve October Minutes.
-Vice President Bruggink
+Previous Minutes from October 19, 2022.
+Director Witcher made a motion to approve October Minutes.
+Vice President Bruggink seconded.
+Approved unanimously

-Treasurer’s ReportOctober.
+Treasurer’s Report –Director Carnahan made a motion to approve October financials and Vice President Bruggink seconded.
+Approved unanimously.

-:
+Discussion of Budget Process:

 Paul Jackson asked why election budget was going up from $5.200 to $ 18,000?
 Board had anticipated $5200, but with the additional attorney fees it rose to $10,000.
 For 2023 we projected more, so if it does go up, we will not run into a problem.

-Treasurer Steve Witcher, proposed we accept the Budget as presented for the year 2023, seconded by Vice President Bruggink. .
+Treasurer Steve Witcher, proposed we accept the Budget as presented for the year 2023, seconded by Vice President Bruggink.
+Approved unanimously.

 Resolution needing signature presented by Treasurer, 2023 Budget was sent to the Board by October 15, notice was put in paper, and November 16 Board meeting was official Budget meeting.

 Decision was made for Steve to pass on reading resolution.
 President Luksch and Treasurer Witcher signed document.
 At the December Board meeting, after final numbers are received from Teller County on estimated tax, resolution will be filed and sent to DOLA.
-Treasurer Witcher made motion to sign resolution and Director Carnahan seconded. .
+Treasurer Witcher made motion to sign resolution and Director Carnahan seconded.
+Approved unanimously.

 Old Business: